Active Stereo in the Wild through Virtual Pattern Projection: Virtual Pattern Projection (VPP)

-\textbf{Adaptive patch.} Regardless of the distance from the camera, a fixed patch shape becomes problematic near depth discontinuities and with thin objects, although widely used in stereo and other tasks \cite{SZELISKI_BOOK}.
+\textbf{Adaptive patch.} Regardless of the distance from the camera, a fixed patch shape becomes problematic near depth discontinuities and with thin objects, although widely used in stereo and other tasks \citep{SZELISKI_BOOK}.

 As detailed next, following \cite{bartolomei2024revisiting}, we adapt the patch shape according to the reference image content to address this challenge.
-Given a local window $\mathcal{N}(x,y)$ centered around the disparity hint $d(x,y)$, for each pixel $(u,v)\in\mathcal{N}(x,y)$ we estimate the spatial $S(x,y,u,v)=(x-u)^2+(y-v)^2$ and color $C(x,y,u,v)=\left|I_L(u,v)-I_L(x,y)\right|$ agreement with the reference hint point $(x,y)$ and feed them into model $W_\text{c}(x,y,u,v)$: